Parici75/statsplotly/_sources/source/api.md.txt

    - an `axis` argument to specify axes limits and aspect ratio.
 The `equal` and `square` styles of [Matlab API](https://fr.mathworks.com/help/matlab/ref/axis.html#buk989s-1-limits) are supported.
    - a `fig`, `row`, `col` triplet argument to draw on a pre-declared `Figure`object.

-Additional arguments depends on the visualisation selected.
+Additional arguments can be provided, depending on the visualisation selected.